glivera-team/glivera-team-template/README.md

 ## How to do iconfont

-1. Install gulp-packages for it and link it
+1. Install gulp-packages for it and link it.

         npm install gulp-iconfont gulp-iconfont-css -g
         npm link gulp-iconfont gulp-iconfont-css

 2. Copy your svg images to [icons](https://github.com/gatilin222/supervisor_template/tree/master/assets/i/icons) folder
 3. In gulpfile near the iconfont task change 'fontName' variable if you want your own iconfont name.
-4. Run
+4. Uncomment gulp task for iconfont and run it.

         gulp iconfont